SOFIA-USRA/sofia_redux/docs/sofia_redux/scan/include/glossary.rst

      - Set the acceptable range of S/N required in the map for using the position for estimating detector coupling gains when the `source.coupling`_ option is enabled.

+   * - .. _source.delete_scan:

+       **source.delete_scan**
+     - | [source]
+       | delete_scan=<True,False>
+     - If True, and updating the source in parallel is also True (see `parallel.source`_, delete the individual scan source model once all required processing has been performed.
+This is recommended when dealing with large sets of data to reduce memory pressure.

    * - .. _source.despike: